collapsed-stacks/startups/questions/10985/finding-programmers-communities.md

 - tagged: `programmers`, `community`
 - score: 1

-<p>We are working on a very cool visual, In-Browser HTML/CSS editor.
-It should eventually shorten and make the way people are working on their sites much more organized and effective.</p>
+We are working on a very cool visual, In-Browser HTML/CSS editor.
+It should eventually shorten and make the way people are working on their sites much more organized and effective.

-<p>We would like to find programmers communities to show them  our intro video and get their opinion, can you recommend on forums, groups, chats etc.
+We would like to find programmers communities to show them  our intro video and get their opinion, can you recommend on forums, groups, chats etc.
-Is there a community at SO that i can ask? </p>
+Is there a community at SO that i can ask?

-<p>Would really appreciate your help!</p>
+Would really appreciate your help!

-<p>Thanks,</p>
+Thanks,

-<p>Ram</p>
+Ram

 ## Answer 10986